Modeling and Simulation of the Deformation of Filter Media

 Fluid-Porous-Structure Interaction (FPSI): Flow pressure-induced deformation of a filter pleat.

-The deformation of filter media during operation leads to well-known and undesirable effects like pleat collapse and pleat crowding (grouping).
-In more and more applications, flat filtering media are affected by corresponding phenomena, too.
+The deformation of filter media during operation leads to well-known and undesirable effects such as the collapse of pleated channels or the accumulation of pleats.
+Filter components in which flat media are used are also increasingly affected by such phenomena.

 We offer the following services for an integrated computer-aided optimization of filter elements and / or their components: